Our businesses

 How are ground-mount solar sites selected?

-All projects will:
+All projects seek to:

-Have minimal negative impacts on the local area.
+• Minimise any negative impacts on the local area.

-Have significant biodiversity and ecological improvements, and be managed to maximise these benefits.
+• Offer significant biodiversity and ecological improvements, and be managed to maximise these benefits.

 What is agrivoltaics?